stefanseefeld/openvsip/README.md

 6. Test (optional - requires qmtest): `make check`
 7. Install: `make install`

-If by chance you want a debug build:
+By default, the above will compile the source files with `-g -O2`.
+If by chance you want a pure debug build:

 ```
 CFLAGS="-g" CXXFLAGS="-g" ../configure [options]